Bill Vukovich: Childhood

 William Vukovich was born in Alameda, near Oakland, California.
 He was the fifth of eight children and the youngest of three sons born to John Vucurovich, a carpenter and police officer, and Mildred (née Syerković).
 Vukovich's parents emigrated from Serbia, and Anglicized their surname from "Vucurović" to Vucurovich to aid its pronunciation.
 Later, upon suggestion of the judge presiding over their naturalization, the couple adopted the spelling Vukovich, using it for their children.
 Vukovich was christened with the given name Vaso, not adopting the English variant William until entering public school.

 Not long after Vukovich's birth, his family relocated to a 40-acre farm in Kerman, near Fresno, where his father worked as a sharecropper.
 The family earned a modest living, and on one occasion Vukovich was hired out as a cotton picker to supplement the family income.
 Later, his family moved to Sanger, where they made a down-payment on a 20-acre muscat grape vineyard.
 The move took place against the wishes of Vukovich's mother, who was concerned about the age of the vines.
 In December 1932, after a poor harvest and struggling to complete the final payments for their property, they were issued a foreclosure notice.
-Unable to deal with the situation, John Vacurovich committed suicide, dying December 11, 1932, two days before Vukovich's 14th birthday.
+Unable to deal with the situation, John Vucurovich committed suicide, dying December 11, 1932, two days before Vukovich's 14th birthday.